lynnwellhausen/cypress-example/README.md

 This is just a plain local instance that you can clone in order to use cypress.
 Prior to running Cypress, verify that you can run this instance on local host.

-# To set up Cypress and run the example test
+# Cypress Setup and Login Test Guide

-1. create a directory called tests in root
+Create a directory called tests in the root directory:

+bash
+Copy code
-   - mkdir user
+mkdir user

-1. cd into the tests directory
+Change into the tests directory:

+bash
+Copy code
-   - cd user
+cd user

-3. run npm init (you can select ok for all of the default settings)
+Run npm init (select "OK" for all the default settings):

+bash
+Copy code
+npm init
-4. install Cypress in the tests directory
+Install Cypress in the tests directory:

+bash
+Copy code
-   - npm install cypress --save-dev
+npm install cypress --save-dev

-5. extend Cypress with custom commands from the testing library ecosystem
+Extend Cypress with custom commands from the Testing Library ecosystem:

+bash
+Copy code
-   - npm install --save-dev @testing-library/cypress
+npm install --save-dev @testing-library/cypress

-6. start your local instance from the root directory
+Start your local instance from the root directory:

+bash
+Copy code
-   - docker compose up -d
+docker compose up -d

-7. start Cypress from the tests directory
+Start Cypress from the tests directory:

+bash
+Copy code
-   - npx cypress open
+npx cypress open

-8. You should see your browser open.
-Follow the prompt to install any configuration files.
+Follow the prompt in the browser to install any configuration files.

-9. Follow the prompt to create your first spec.
+Follow the prompt to create your first spec file.

-10. Take a look at the test created in user/cypress/e2e/spec.cy.js in your IDE
+Open the test created in user/cypress/e2e/spec.cy.js in your IDE.

-11. Replace lines 1-5 with the following code and save:
+Replace lines 1-5 with the following code and save:

+javascript
+Copy code
 import "@testing-library/cypress/add-commands";

 Cypress.session.clearAllSavedSessions();

 Cypress.Commands.add("login", (username, password) => {

-      cy.visit("http://localhost:3000/auth/login"); // Adjust this to your local app's login URL

-      cy.get('input[placeholder="name@company.com"]').type(username); // Adjust the placeholder to match your username field

-      cy.get('input[placeholder="Password"]').type(password); // Adjust the placeholder to match your password field

-      cy.contains(/^Sign in$/).click(); // Click the Sign in button
+  cy.visit("http://localhost:3000/auth/login"); // Adjust this to your local app's login URL cy.get('input[placeholder="name@company.com"]').type(username); // Adjust the placeholder for the username field cy.get('input[placeholder="Password"]').type(password); // Adjust the placeholder for the password field cy.contains(/^Sign in$/).click(); // Click the Sign In button });

-    });

 describe('Login Test', () => {
   it('should log in successfully and navigate to the home page', () => {

-    ​    cy.login("username", "password"); // Replace with actual username and password
+    cy.login("username", "password"); // Replace with actual username and password cy.url().should('eq', "http://localhost:3000/auth/login");

-    ​    cy.url().should('eq', "http://localhost:3000/auth/login");

   });
 });

-12. Run the new test, and if everything is configured correctly, it should log you into your local instance.
+Run the new test, and if everything is configured correctly, it should log you into your local instance:

+bash
+Copy code
-        - npx cypress run --browser chrome
+npx cypress run --browser chrome

 ## Prereqs